 Who We Are

 Cloud of Fools Theater Company was created in 2011 by our four founding members, Jon Froehlich, Susan Hyon, Laura Butler Rivera, and Casey Robinson.
-We felt driven to continue training and performing in the traditions of physical theater handed on to us by maestro Niky Wolcz, of Columbia University's MFA Acting program.
-And, since Niky's training has influenced many others both within and outside Columbia's program, we wanted to provide a platform for this extended "cloud" of actors and artists who wish to join our continuing explorations.
+We felt driven to continue training and performing in the traditions of physical theater handed on to us while in Columbia University's MFA Acting program.
+And since that training influenced many others both within and outside Columbia's program, we wanted to provide a platform for this extended "cloud" of actors and artists who wish to join our continuing explorations.

-From our original four, the company has now expanded to thirteen: Liz Eckert, Blythe Foster, Jon Froehlich, Rebecca Hirota, Susan Hyon, Eddie Jackson, Rachel Kodweis, Alejandra Maldonado, Mikey Mullen, Chris Cancel Pomales, Laura Butler Rivera, Casey Robinson, and Gabrielle Young.
+From our original four, the company has now expanded to thirteen: Liz Eckert, Jon Froehlich, Rebecca Hirota, Susan Hyon, Eddie Jackson, Rachel Kodweis, Alejandra Maldonado, Mikey Mullen, Chris Cancel Pomales, Laura Butler Rivera, Kelsey Rispin, Casey Robinson, and Gabrielle Young.

-Our four founding members graduated from Columbia's MFA program between 2006 and 2009, and between 2006 and 2010, had the privilege to continue working with maestro Wolcz (as his company, Theatre Kuden) on a series of projects that took us around the world.
-These projects spanned from Shakespeare to Commedia dell'Arte, from Genet to Calderon de la Barca, from Gertrude Stein to original work inspired by the principles of Grotowski.
+Our four founding members graduated from Columbia's MFA program between 2006 and 2009; and between 2006 and 2010, had the privilege to continue working with our mentor from Columbia (as Theatre Kuden) on a series of projects that took us around the world.
+These projects spanned from Shakespeare to Commedia dell'Arte, from Genet to Calderon de la Barca, from Gertrude Stein to original work inspired by the principles of Jerzy Grotowski.

-When that phase of our work with maestro Wolcz ended, we decided to continue working in the form of a new company, and Cloud of Fools was born.
-Since 2011, we have created four original works, each of which debuted in New York City.
+When the Theatre Kuden phase of our work ended, we decided to continue working as a new company, and Cloud of Fools was born.
+Since 2011, we have created five original works, each of which has debuted in New York City.
 Two have toured regionally (The Whistling Mortician, Soo Jin Pretty Nail), and we continue the search for avenues that will fulfill our core mission to share our work overseas.

 Further, virtually all of our productions include an educational component.
 In addition to the open trainings offered to our community in New York from the beginning, we've also taught workshops at schools, and for theater companies outside of New York.
 This has allowed us in turn to pass on the training we received, to the individuals and communities we reach.